-Dr David Hone, lead author of the study from Queen Mary University of London, said: “This is a cool discovery, we knew this animal was here but now we can show it is different to other azhdarchids and so it gets a name.”
+Dr. David Hone, the lead author of the study from Queen Mary University of London, said: “This is a cool discovery, we knew this animal was here but now we can show it is different to other azhdarchids and so it gets a name.”

-The main skeleton is from a young animal with a wingspan of about 5 meters but one giant neck bone from another specimen suggests an adult animal would have a wingspan of around 10 meters.
+The main skeleton is from a young animal with a wingspan of about 5 meters (16 feet) but one giant neck bone from another specimen suggests an adult animal would have a wingspan of around 10 meters (33 feet).

-This makes Cryodrakon boreas comparable in size to other giant azhdarchids including the Texan Quetzalcoatlus which could reach 10.5 m in wingspan and weighed around 250 kg.
-Like other azhdarchids these animals were carnivorous and predominantly predated on small animals which would likely include lizards, mammals, and even baby dinosaurs.
+This makes Cryodrakon boreas comparable in size to other giant azhdarchids including the Texan Quetzalcoatlus which could reach 10.5 m (34 feet) in wingspan and weighed around 250 kg (550 pounds).
+Like other azhdarchids, these animals were carnivorous and predominantly predated on small animals which would likely include lizards, mammals, and even baby dinosaurs.

 Unlike most pterosaur groups, azhdarchids are known primarily from terrestrial settings and, despite their likely capacity to cross oceanic distances in flight, they are broadly considered to be animals that were adapted for, and lived in, inland environments.

-Despite their large size and a distribution across North and South America, Asia, Africa, and Europe, few azhdarchids are known from more than fragmentary remains.
-This makes Cryodrakon an important animal since it has very well preserved bones and includes multiple individuals of different sizes.
+Despite their large size and distribution across North and South America, Asia, Africa, and Europe, few azhdarchids are known from more than fragmentary remains.
+This makes Cryodrakon an important animal since it has very well-preserved bones and includes multiple individuals of different sizes.